 The poll results indicate that for 75% of Peeriosity member companies, email has the highest volume of inquiries and is the preferred method, with an additional 10% indicating that email is the highest volume of inquiries, however it is not the preferred method.
 Only 10% reported that the phone has the highest volume of inquiries, with no responses suggesting inquiries using the phone was the preferred method.
 Here are the details:

 The next polling question asked about the status of efforts to eliminate phone support for vendors.
 Interestingly, 32% of companies haven’t considered eliminating phone support, with an additional 24% considering the idea of doing so.
-For those considering this approach, 29% have implemented for all vendors, 5% have implemented for most vendors, and 5% have implemented for some vendors, with an additional 5% who have approved this approach, but they have not yet implemented.
+Of those considering this approach, 29% have implemented it for all vendors, 5% have implemented it for most vendors, and 5% have implemented it for some vendors, with an additional 5% who have approved this approach, but have not yet implemented.

 A few of the comments from members include:

-- Approximately 70% of all queries are now self service via the portal & an automated BOT.
-The remaining 30% filter through to a ticket via the live chat, and/or place your question with a reply to follow via email.
+- Approximately 70% of all queries are now self-service via the portal & an automated BOT.
+The remaining 30% filter through to a ticket via the live chat, and/or place your question with a reply to the following via email.
 Phone calls are only for critical cases where the query is extensive, so we propose a time and date, and one of the agents will contact the vendor, vs spending ages on the chat.

 - We receive inquiries from our Suppliers via email or a portal (webform) that generates a ticket.

 - Email to our shared services provider to answer queries.
-Some suppliers can view data directly in our e-invoicing platform.
-We’re looking at implementing systematic remittance to companies.
+Some suppliers can view data directly on our e-invoicing platform.
+We’re looking at implementing systematic remittances to companies.

 As Peeriosity member companies implement new technologies and approaches to resolving vendor inquiries without human intervention, there remains the question regarding the preferred methods for receiving vendor inquiries.
 For Peeriosity members, the highest volumes are by phone for only 10% of poll respondents, with 85% reporting that email inquiries have the highest volume.
 We expect this trend continue, with vendor inquiry volumes using the phone support continuing to diminish, with more companies moving to eliminate phone support for most if not all vendor inquiries.